carpentries-incubator/python-classifying-power-consumption/episodes/05-multi-step-forecasts.md

 Label column name(s): None
 ```

 We can plot the window to demonstrate the width of the inputs and labels.
+The
+labels are the actual values against which predictions will be evaluated.
+In the
+plot below, we can see that windowed slices of the data consist of 24 inputs
+and 24 labels.

+Remember that our plots are rendered using an example set of three slices of
+the training data, but the models will be fitted on the entire training
+dataframe.

 ```python
 multi_window.plot()